pioupia/puissance4.py/README.md

 # puissance4.py
 Small puissance4 in terminal for play with friends

-I made this small project for my course.
+I made this small project for my course. (the real name is projet_3.py but I've edit to main.py because it's more clearly)

 ## Launch the puissance4